nikoelt/WhisperAttack/README.md

 ERROR: No matching distribution found for torch
 ```
 - Then check your Python version.
 PyTorch only provides official wheels for Python 3.8 → 3.11 (64-bit) on Windows.
 As of January 2025 latest version of Python is 3.13.# and this version will not work!

+##UAC (Running as admin is not recommended!!!)
+- **Task doesn’t run**: Check Task Scheduler’s "Last Run Result" column for error codes.
+- **VoiceAttack not launching**: Verify the path to `VoiceAttack.exe` and ensure it hasn’t moved.
+- **UAC prompt STILL appears**: Ensure:
+  - "Run as administrator" is unchecked in the file properties of `VoiceAttack.exe`.
+  - You are running the scheduled task (not the .exe directly).
+- **Stored credentials issue**: If you chose "Run whether user is logged on or not" but didn’t store your credentials correctly, edit the task and re-enter your password.

 ---

 # Advanced Configuration

 ## Adding back Punctuation